Hurricane Helene death toll nears 121 across Southeast, rescue efforts intensify

 In this aerial view, people fill sandbags at Helen Howarth Park ahead of the possible arrival of Hurricane Helene on September 25, 2024 in Pinellas Park, Florida.
 Currently, Tropical Storm Helene is forecast to become a major hurricane, bringing the

-The storm surge caused by Hurricane Helene led to catastrophic damage along Florida's Gulf Coast, with the Big Bend region seeing the highest inundation exceeding 15 feet, while cities like Tampa and Clearwater Beach saw their highest storm surge level in decades.
+The storm surge caused by Hurricane Helene led to catastrophic damage along Florida's Gulf Coast, with the Big Bend region seeing the highest inundation, which exceeded 15 feet.
+Cities such as Tampa and Clearwater Beach saw their highest storm surge level in decades.

 The small barrier island of Treasure Island was particularly devastated, with widespread flooding and property damage.
 Four people died on the barrier island because of Helene's impacts, according to Treasure Island police.